kharikri/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

-The timestep length *N* is how many states we *lookahead* in the future and the time step frequency *dt* is how much time elapses between actuations.
+The timestep length *N* is how many states we *lookahead* in the future and the timestep frequency *dt* is how much time elapses between actuations.
 The values chosen for *N* and *dt* are 10 and 0.1 respectively.
 These values were recommended in the tutorial.
 A smaller *N* does not take advantage of the lookahead aspect of the algorithm and the ride is erractic.
-A large *N* was computationally expensive. *N* equal to 10 and *dt* equal to 0.1 was the best option to keep the vehicle on the track.
+A large *N* was computationally expensive. *N* equal to 10 and *dt* equal to 0.1 was the best option to keep the vehicle on the track in my experiments.

 ## Polynomial Fitting and MPC Preprocessing